HumanSignal/label-studio/docs/source/guide/predictions.md

 To import predicted labels into Label Studio, you must use the [Basic Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format) and set up your tasks with the `predictions` JSON key.
 The Label Studio ML backend also outputs tasks in this format.

 For image pre-annotations, Label Studio expects the x, y, width, and height of image annotations to be provided in percentages of overall image dimension.
-See [Units for image annotations](export.html#Units_for_image_annotations) for more about how to convert formats.
+See [Units for image annotations](predictions.html#Units_for_image_annotations) on this page for more about how to convert formats.

 ## Example of importing predicted labels